sebnitu/vrembem/ROADMAP.md

 **🚫 Deprecated Components:**

+- `breadcrumb` - Deprecated in favor of basic utilities and existing base modules.
 - `dropdown` - Renamed to `popover` during refactor.
 - `panel` - Deprecated for being too generic.
 - `container` - Deprecate in favor of `max-width` and `margin-auto` utilities.